In 2004, there was no Little India in Harris Park. There was just one grocer, a sweets shop and a restaurant, Billu’s.

 Billu serves food from Punjab in North India, think butter chicken, naan, rogan josh, vindaloo and korma.

-The restaurant’s most famous dish is tandoori chicken.
-Singh prepares it just as it’s done in his hometown, smoky and slightly charred from being cooked in a cylindrical wood-fired oven, but tender and juicy from a 24-hour yoghurt-and-spice marinade.
-The iconic red colour comes from one of two things, he says.
-For the spicy version, Kashmiri red-pepper powder, in the mild version, red food colouring.
+The restaurant’s most famous dish is tandoori chicken, smoky and slightly charred from being cooked in a cylindrical wood-fired oven, but tender and juicy from a 24-hour yoghurt-and-spice marinade.
+The iconic red colour comes from one of two things: for the spicy version, Kashmiri red-pepper powder, in the mild version, red food colouring.

-If you’re dining solo, best just to get the daily Punjabi thali, with four curries, raita, pickles and galub jamon (those syrupy doughnut-like sweets) – it’s like a mini one-person banquet.
+If you’re dining solo, get the daily Punjabi thali, with four curries, raita, pickles and galub jamon (those syrupy doughnut-like sweets) – it’s like a mini one-person banquet.